TousAntiCovid/robert-push-notif-server/README.md

 2. The push notification characteristics must be kept as is.
 A lot of subtle choices are missing documentation and make the system working for different iOS version (11, 12, 13+ ...).

 3. Notifications are sent before on `api.push.apple.com`.
-When the APNS server returns an error _bad device token_ then an attempt to send the notification through `api.sandbox.push.apple.com`.
-This behavior make it possible to test notifications to a locally compiled Xcode and/or a TestFlight applications.
+When the APNS server returns an error _bad device token_ then the push notif server attempts to send the notification through `api.sandbox.push.apple.com`.
+This behavior makes it possible to test notifications to a locally compiled Xcode and/or a TestFlight applications.

 4. At some point the mobile app was probably deployed as multiple different applications in the Apple Store.
 That's why there was multiple _channel-id_ (fr.gouv.stopcovid.ios and fr.gouv.stopcovid-int.ios).
 Now there is only one _channel-id_.